sharwell/ha-tea-timer/README.md

 - Between Home Assistant updates, the card performs a visual once-per-second countdown from the last synchronized `remaining` value (clamped to zero).
 Each server update resets the baseline so Home Assistant stays authoritative for countdown accuracy.
 The countdown pauses while disconnected and resumes after a successful resync.
 - Taps on the card body proxy to Home Assistant services: idle taps call `timer.start` with the normalized dial duration.
 Running taps restart the timer by calling `timer.start` again with the desired duration (no client-side cancel).
 Dial drags never trigger these service calls—releasing after an adjustment leaves the timer idle until you explicitly tap/click/press Enter.
 The UI enforces a single in-flight action with a pending overlay (“Starting…” / “Restarting…”) and ignores further taps until Home Assistant confirms the new state.
 While running or paused, the dial presents a read-only progress indicator—the handle hides and the slider leaves the tab order to reinforce that the duration cannot be changed mid-brew.
 - The connection status is monitored in real time.
 If the Home Assistant WebSocket disconnects the card freezes the countdown, surfaces a “Disconnected” banner, and disables interactions until the link is restored and a fresh state snapshot is fetched.
+- Entity errors and connection status follow a clear precedence: the existing “Disconnected” banner wins whenever the WebSocket is offline, otherwise a consolidated entity alert appears (for missing/wrong-domain/unknown/unavailable entities), and only when both are clear do preset hints or secondary notices render.

 ### Dial duration configuration